darkmuck/darkmuck.github.io/about.md

 ### About

-I am a software engineer interested in both front and back end development, especially (but not only) JavaScript (mostly React/Angular/Vue/Node), .NET (C#/VB/ASP/MVC/WebAPI/etc), and SQL.
+I am a software architect/engineer interested in both front and back end development, especially (but not only) JavaScript (mostly React/Angular/Vue/Node), .NET (C#/VB/ASP/MVC/WebAPI/etc), and SQL.
 I try to blog on topics related to software engineering as I explore and learn new things. <a href="../williamdistefano_resume.pdf">My resume/CV.</a>

 ### Education